Mahō no Mako-chan: Main characters

-The Dragon King himself.
-He is able to assume human form and appear on Earth so he can help Mako.
-He often lets his daughter do her own things but is stern, particularly with Mako's use of her magical pendant and the etiquette she should follow.
-Later on in the series, he is reprimanded by God for allowing Mako to live with humans.
+Papa is a Dragon King himself and also a Maco's father.
+He is able to assume a human form and appear on Earth so he can help Maco.
+He often lets his daughter do her own things but is stern, particularly with Maco's use of her magical pendant and the etiquette she should follow.
+Later on in the series, he is reprimanded by God for allowing Maco to live in the human realm.